Test-Flaky/TSE22/README.md

 |  |  | PD - Correct Directories |  | All categories |  | Hard to Classify |

-We believe that the data set will be useful for the research community, not only to conduct research on various aspects of Flakys tests and their root causes, but also for a general understanding of behavior and how it is possible to resolve such instability in these tests.
+We believe that the data set will be useful for the research community, not only to conduct research on various aspects of Flaky tests and their root causes but also for a general understanding of behavior and how it is possible to resolve such instability in these tests.